-Some years ago, in 2012, the news about the sale of Edward Munch’s “The Scream” at Sotheby’s for nearly $120 Million opened very heated discussions among investors about buying art as an alternative investment asset.
+Some years ago, in 2012, the news about the sale of Edvard Munch’s “The Scream” at Sotheby’s for nearly $120 Million opened very heated discussions among investors about buying art as an alternative investment asset.
 So, the question emerged - is art as a tangible asset an alternative investment?
 And if so, how should the collectors get the best access to such asset class?

 The question is most controversial among experts.
 Just some less years ago, in 2015, an oil painting by French Post-Impressionist artist Paul Gauguin titled “When Will You Marry?”, sold for almost $300m (£197m), the highest price ever paid for a work of art.
 At the more realistic end of the art market, what can investors expect?